 Karaho Oribe Minoware Matcha Bowl

-Embrace the beauty and tradition of Japanese pottery with the Karaho Oribe Mino Matcha Bowl.
-Perfect for both the matcha enthusiast and those new to this delightful practice, this bowl is a practical addition to your kitchenware collection.
-Invest in a piece that serves a purpose and connects you to the timeless artistry of Japan.
-Make this bowl a part of your daily rituals and appreciate the blend of history and functionality it brings to your home.
+Embrace the beauty of the Karaho Oribe Mino Matcha Bowl.
+Ideal for matcha enthusiasts or those newly exploring this enriching practice, this bowl is a refined addition to any kitchenware collection.
+Make it a part of your daily rituals and appreciate the blend of exquisite artistry and functional design it brings to your home, beautifully packaged for a delightful gift experience.

 Product Information